 - Share free game-design tools and assessment strategies

 - Highlight student choice and voice

-There will be time for our presenters to answer your questions after their presentation.
-Educators and librarians working across all content areas in grades 5 to 12 are invited to this session.
-Join us to learn how to move your students from content consumers to media creators!
+Educators and librarians working across all content areas in grades 5 to 12 are watch to this recorded session.
+Learn how to move your students from content consumers to media creators!